-But what if that house is really well insulated, faces east, and is surrounded by large shade trees?
+But what if that house is well insulated, faces east, and is surrounded by large shade trees?
 In that case, it might only need a 2-ton AC.
-The 2.5-ton system might have seemed ok based on square footage alone, but 2.5 tons is actually too much for this home.
+The 2.5-ton system might have seemed ok based on square footage alone, but 2.5 tons is too much for this home.
 That kind of cooling capacity might make the occupants less comfortable — not more.

 Why is an oversized AC bad?

 It’s bad because it won’t remove enough humidity to keep the occupants comfortable.